joemcmahon/Csgrouper/README.txt

 *** Goals

-I've shared this code via Github, and I'd very much like  programmers interessed by this project to help me to improve it.
+I've shared this code via Github, and I'd very much like  programmers interested by this project to help me to improve it.
 I'll be happy to see the project fork, become smarter, less redundant, have a new and better GUI and increase in quality to help musicians make music.